Welcome to today's edition of the Rush 24-7 podcast.

 I am going to get to it.

-But this is, you know, even the the media are tweeting each other about whether or not Obama should have left Florida and gone back to Washington.
+But this is, you know, even the media are tweeting each other about whether or not Obama should have left Florida and gone back to Washington.

-I kid you not, during the break.
+I kid you not, during the break, I was monitoring media tweets.

-Mark Halpert at Time Magazine said nobody's saying Obama shouldn't have gone back.
+Mark Halpert at Time Magazine said, nobody's saying Obama shouldn't have gone back.

 In other words, everybody agrees Obama should have left, even though it's a stark contrast.

-He didn't bother to go to the situation room or well, actually we think he did.
+He didn't bother to go to the situation room.

 That's where this Benghazi thing gets even worse.

-Uh I don't care how mad you are now, it's gonna make you even angrier.
+I don't care how mad you are now.

-So they're positioning and they're politicizing this, those Obamas in the White House.
+So they're positioning and they're politicizing this.

-And What's he doing, by the way?
+What's he doing, by the way?

-The Hill.com says that the Romney campaign has donated its bus to deliver supplies to storm relief centers today.
+TheHill.com says that the Romney campaign has donated its bus to deliver supplies to storm relief centers today.

-Mitt Romney's campaign bus, our campaign has sent its bus to collect and distribute donated supplies for those in the path of Hurricane Sandy.
+Mitt Romney's campaign bus, our campaign, has sent its bus to collect and distribute donated supplies for those in the path of Hurricane Sandy.

-Meanwhile, Obama is in the White House doing well, he's monitoring.
+Meanwhile, Obama is in the White House doing, well, he's monitoring.

-That's right, he's monitoring.
+That's what he's monitoring.

-That Obama is monitoring.
+Obama is monitoring.

 He's monitoring in the White House.